 Below is the Radio Regulations (RR) table of allocations and associated footnotes for the band 117.975-137 MHz.
 It shows that services allocated in this band on a primary basis are:

-– Aeronautical mobile (R) service throughout all the band.
+– Aeronautical mobile (R) service throughout the entire frequency band.